KhizerRehan/audio-db/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+## About
+Here is a free API, build a simple site/app where a user can search an artist by using keywords.
+Then if the user clicks on the Artist, it will display It’s album list plus any other information you want to show

 ## Getting Started

 First, run the development server:

+## npm install

+## node version
+- v18.19.0
+## npm version
+10.2.3

 ```bash
 npm run dev